pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Count the instances of each class with matching class name.

-      Display the count of the instances of each CIM class whose class name matches the specified wildcard expression (CLASSNAME-GLOB) in all CIM namespaces of the WBEM server, or in the specified namespace (--namespace option).
+      Displays the count of instances of each CIM class whose class name matches the specified wildcard expression (CLASSNAME-GLOB) in all CIM namespaces of the WBEM server, or in the specified namespaces (--namespace option).
+      This differs from instance enumerate, etc. in that it counts the instances specifically for the classname of each instance returned, not including subclasses.

       The CLASSNAME-GLOB argument is a wildcard expression that is matched on the class names case insensitively.
-The special characters known from file nme wildcarding are supported: `*` to match zero or more characters, and `?` to match a single character.
+The special characters known from file name wildcarding are supported: `*` to match zero or more characters, and `?` to match a single character.
 In order to not have the shell expand the wildcards, the CLASSNAME-GLOB argument should be put in quotes.

+      If CLASSNAME-GLOB is not specified, the all classes in the specified namespaces are counted (GLOB "*").

-      For example, `pywbem_*` returns classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.
+      For example, `pywbem_*` returns instances of classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.

-      This command can take a long time to execute since it potentially enumerates all instance names in all namespaces.
+      This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces.

     Options:
       -s, --sort                 Sort by instance count.
 Otherwise sorted by class name
-      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
+      -n, --namespace NAMESPACE  Add a namespace to the search scope.
+May be specified multiple times.
+Default: Search in all namespaces of the server.
       -h, --help                 Show this message and exit.